tomideadeoye/merislabs-official/docs/authentication_removal_strategy.md

     - Ensure `useUserProfile` (and any other profile/session hooks) always returns a default or placeholder `UserProfileData` even if no authenticated user exists.
 The `isLoggedIn` flag should be removed or always set to `true`.
     - Remove any logic that prevents data fetching or component rendering based on `profileLoading` or `profileError` indicating an unauthenticated state.
 2.  **Update UI Components:**
     - **Specifically target messages like: "Please log in to use AI CV tailoring features."** Replace these with alternative guidance or remove them entirely.
-For features that currently require user-specific data (e.g., Notion integration), consider:
+For features that currently require user-specific data (e.g., WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES integration), consider:
       - Making them configurable via local settings.
       - Providing a fallback or "demo" mode.
     - Remove login/logout buttons and authentication-gated navigation links.